GMLC-TDC/pyhelics/README.md

 ```

 You will also get precompiled binaries of [HELICS](https://github.com/GMLC-TDC/HELICS/releases/latest) for your platform if they exist.
-If they don't exist, a source distribution will be installed in which case the user must provide the location of the binaries.
+If they don't exist, a source distribution will attempt to be built and installed.
+The user can also provide the location of the binaries if they wish to do so.
 For more information, see <https://python.helics.org/installation>.